kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/introduction-kaltura-client-libraries.md

 * Refer to [Sample Code for Multiple Client Library Languages][7] to help use your client library.

  [7]: #SampleCode

+## Sample Code Usage

+All sample code is PHP5, unless otherwise stated.

+The sample code is designed to show you how to use the features of Kaltura client libraries.

+>Note: The sample code is formatted for this document and includes hard-coded examples.
+Before using sample code copied from this document, replace the examples and adapt the formatting.

+## Document Conventions

+*   File paths and names appear in bold.
+    Example:** /[INSTALLATION_PATH]/app/generator/config.ini**

+*   A string in brackets [] represents a value.
+    Replace the string – including the brackets – with an actual value.
+    Example: Replace *[yourClientLibraryName]* with *Java*.

 ## Client Library Programming Languages